1. Attend Mass before the meal

 Put each guest’s name on an inexpensive paper place mat at his or her place.
 Encourage family members or guests to write brief notes on each place mat about why they are thankful for that particular person.
 Young children can be encouraged to draw pictures, too.

 Your kids (and cantankerous adults) might need some gentle guidance to ensure that everyone gets a nice note.

 7. Keep a family gratitude journal to read at Thanksgiving

 This idea takes some advance planning.
 Keep a list or journal of all that your family is thankful for, incorporating the process into your family meal or prayer time. (“What are we thankful for today?”)
-If your kids have trouble coming up with new things to be thankful for, try doing Highs and Lows first.
+If your kids have trouble coming up with new things to be thankful for, try doing talking about the highs and lows of their day first.
 Then incorporate the list into your Thanksgiving meal prayer.

 8. Make a gratitude mural